Derivative Securities (Derivatives), Mortgage Backed Securities (MBS) and Collateralized Mortgage Obligations (CMOs)

-Pension funds, insurance companies, banks, savings and loans and other institutions can often find higher returns on traditional pass-through CMOs than in government and other highly rated income investments.
-CMOs are usually more liquid than bank loans, non-securitized assets.
+Pension funds, insurance companies, banks, savings and loans, and other institutions can often find higher returns on traditional pass-through CMOs than in government and other highly rated income investments.
+CMOS are usually more liquid than bank loans, and non-securitized assets.

 The high quality of the collateral (GNMA, FNMA and FHLMC), along with the protective structure of the trust, enables these securities to generally carry the highest investment grade credit rating awarded (AAA).
 Yield CMOs offer investors attractive yield premiums over Treasury, Agency and even some Corporate bonds.Maturity Structure